TSI-Koby/BlackjackProject/README.md

 Blackjack project with CI pipeline and testing

 ## Summary

 This project focuses on creating a web application of Black Jack using Spring boot.
-React is used for the presentation layer of this project.The project uses 312 cards(6 decks) and random card is picked.
+React is used for the presentation layer of this project.

 ## Contents